Beneficiaries and Life Insurance: Common Mistakes to Avoid

 happy mature couple hugging

-When you take out a life insurance policy, one of the most important decisions you’ll make is choosing a beneficiary—that’s the person (or people) who will receive the payout when you pass away.
+When you take out a life insurance policy, one of the most important decisions you’ll make is choosing a beneficiary—that’s the person (or people) who will receive the death benefit payout when you pass away.

 Seems simple enough, right?
 But surprisingly, a lot of people make mistakes with this step, and those slip-ups can lead to confusion, delays, or even the money going to someone they never intended.
+Clear life insurance beneficiary rules help, but you still need to set things up correctly.

 Whether it’s forgetting to update your beneficiary after a major life event or accidentally naming a minor without the proper setup, these errors can cause big headaches down the line.